 The sun is very draining to athletes.
 Sitting in the sun during a track meet can create dehydration, fatigue and other heat related injuries.
 This is also the cause of feeling sick after running an event.
 Track meets are usually long and when an athlete does need to be out in the sun, be sure to have sun block.

-No, the parent and the athlete are responsible for track meet fees and turning in registration forms on time.
-The coach or a parent will help if needed.
+MTC membership fees pays for 2 meets (Clay Center and our Home Meet in Riley).
+Otherwise, the parent and the athlete are responsible for track meet fees and turning in registration forms on time.
+Contact Matthew Curtis at (320) 250-0132 for assistance or questions.